agateau/qpropgen/README.md

 A class definition must contain the following fields:

-- `class`: the name of the generated class
+- `class`: the name of the generated class.

-- `properties`: the list of properties (see below)
+- `properties`: the list of properties (see below).

 It may also contain the following fields:

 - `access`: Can be `private` or `protected`.
 Access modifier for generated member variables.
 Defaults to `private`.

-- `includes`: a list of files to include in the header
+- `includes`: a list of files to include in the header.

 - `baseClass`: name of the class to inherit from.
 Defaults to `QObject`.